Skip to content

 This is the substance, delivered as three phases.
 None of it requires being technical — it requires being deliberate.

 Phase 2 — Add the hidden 25th word.
 Your 24-word seed is the common layer; a passphrase only you know is the secret layer.
-Together they generate two distinct wallets from the same seed.
-Even someone holding your steel plates reaches only the decoy wallet with its small balance — your real holdings sit behind the passphrase, which you never engrave next to the words.
-Store it separately: memorised, encrypted in a password manager, or written once and kept miles from any seed plate.
-The separation is the entire point.
+Every distinct passphrase derives an entirely separate wallet from that same seed — not just two, but as many as you care to create — while the seed on its own opens the standard wallet, which is what serves as your decoy.
+Even someone holding your steel plates reaches only that decoy with its small balance; your real holdings sit behind the passphrase, which you never engrave next to the words.
+Store it separately: written once and kept miles from any seed plate, or encrypted in a password manager.

 The recovery loop: what happens when your device fails